 All the essentials from over a quarter century of play

-It’s been 25 years since the original PlayStation launched in Japan, and the quarter-century since has been packed with incredible gaming experiences.
+It’s been more than 26 years since the original PlayStation launched in Japan, and the quarter-century since has been packed with incredible gaming experiences.

-Sony might have seemed an unlikely video game juggernaut back when, but the original PlayStation’s 32-bit bump revolutionised gaming, and then the PlayStation 2 took things much, much further.
-The PS3 had its early missteps but ultimately proved itself essential, and then the PlayStation 4 has been an absolute smash from the start: the must-have console of right now.
+Sony might have seemed an unlikely video game juggernaut back when, but the original PlayStation’s 32-bit bump revolutionised gaming, and then the PlayStation 2, which turned 20 in 2020, took things much, much further.
+The PS3 had its early missteps but ultimately proved itself essential, and then the PlayStation 4 has been an absolute smash from the start.
+And the PS5 is off to a stellar start already.